-- 4.23 Whiteknights Reservoir is a 70,000m3 capacity reservoir retained by an earthfill embankment dam and is located within the University of Reading grounds and borders Whiteknights Road and the Borough boundary. - 4.24 There are three 'Statutory Undertakers' that own land forming part of the reservoir, as set out in The Reservoirs Act 1975; the University of Reading, Reading Borough Council (both in its highway and land owning capacity) and B & M Care. - 4.25 The scheme consists of constructing a flood wall of approximately 72m in length along the frontage of the Council owned Mockbeggar Allotment site in order to divert flood water to the spillway in the grounds of the B&M Care Home.
+- 4.24 Whiteknights Reservoir is a 70,000m3 capacity reservoir retained by an earthfill embankment dam and is located within the University of Reading grounds and borders Whiteknights Road and the Borough boundary. - 4.25 There are three 'Statutory Undertakers' that own land forming part of the reservoir, as set out in The Reservoirs Act 1975; the University of Reading, Reading Borough Council (both in its highway and land owning capacity) and B & M Care. - 4.26 The scheme consists of constructing a flood wall of approximately 72m in length along the frontage of the Council owned Mockbeggar Allotment site in order to divert flood water to the spillway in the grounds of the B&M Care Home.
 To enable the construction of this flood wall the embankment dam will be strengthened with the addition of gabion baskets along the toe and engineering backfill to slacken the slope on the downstream side of the embankment.
-Improvements to the highway drainage system are also being undertaken as well as enhanced landscaping. - 4.26 The scheme was tendered in accordance with the Public Contracts Regulations 2015 and the Council's Contract Procedure Rules, with a contract awarded to Topbond Plc in August 2016. - 4.27 Works commenced on 15th August 2016 and are programmed for completion on 23rd December 2016. - 4.28 To date the contractor has cleared the site, created a works vehicle access ramp into the site, installed the drainage and commenced works on the gabion basket retaining structure. - 4.29 The programme indicates that the gabion basket retaining structure will be completed by 4th November and works on the flood wall running along the length of the Mockbeggar Allotment site will commence on the 7th November with the hand railings being installed from the 12th December 2016. - 4.30 A single lane closure along Whiteknights Road managed by temporary traffic signals will be required from the 4th November until the 20th December 2016. - 4.31 Members are asked to note the contents of this report.
+Improvements to the highway drainage system are also being undertaken as well as enhanced landscaping. - 4.27 The scheme was tendered in accordance with the Public Contracts Regulations 2015 and the Council's Contract Procedure Rules, with a contract awarded to Topbond Plc in August 2016. - 4.28 Works commenced on 15th August 2016 and originally programmed for completion on 23rd December 2016. - 4.29 To date the contractor has cleared the site, created a works vehicle access ramp into the site, installed the drainage and commenced works on the gabion basket retaining structure. - 4.30 The progress has fallen behind the original programme due to on-site issues, with the gabion basket retaining structure now due to be completed by early January 2017.
+Works on the flood wall running along the length of the Mockbeggar Allotment site will now commence in January 2017 with the hand railings being installed late February 2017. - 4.31 A single lane closure along Whiteknights Road managed by temporary traffic signals will be required from the 3rd January 2017 until mid to late February 2017. - 4.32 The revised completion date is now set to early March 2017.